Bour's theorem for helicoidal surfaces with singularities: Introduction

 Unlike the singular curvature, it is proved in \cite[Corollary B]{NUY} that the limiting normal curvature $\kappa_{\nu}$ is an {\it extrinsic invariant}.
 More precisely, Naokawa--Umehara--Yamada \cite{NUY} extended the classical Janet--Cartan's local isometric embedding theorem to cuspidal edges, which yields isometric deformations of real analytic `generic' cuspidal edges that change $\kappa_{\nu}$.
 Here, a {\it generic cuspidal edge} is a cuspidal edge with non-vanishing limiting normal curvature, that is, $\kappa_{\nu}\ne0$ \cite{SUY-ann}, see also Definition \ref{def:generic}.
 See also \cite{Kos, HNUY} (cf.\ \cite{HHNSUY}).
 The number of congruence classes of germs of real analytic generic cuspidal edges having the common first fundamental form and the common singular value set is determined in \cite{HNSUY1} (cf.\ Remark \ref{rem:isomer}).
 See also \cite{HNSUY2}.
 These techniques used in cuspidal edges are also applied to curved foldings \cite{HNSUY3, HNSUY4} (cf.\ \cite{Fuchs-Tabach}).

 Let $n$ be a positive integer.
 As a generalization of cuspidal edge, Martins--Saji--Santos--Teramoto \cite{MSST} introduced a class of singular points called {\it $n$-type edge\/} whose germ is $\mathcal{A}$-equivalent to $ (u,v)\mapsto (u^n,u^{n+1}a(u,v),v) $ for a smooth function $a(u,v)$.
 When $n=2$, we remark that $2$-type edge singular points are just generalized cuspidal edge singular points \cite{HNSUY1}.
-In this paper, we prove a Bour-type theorem for generic helicoidal $n$-type edges (Theorems \ref{thm:CE-3} and \ref{thm:singular-Bour}).
-Here, a {\it generic helicoidal $n$-type edge\/} is an $n$-type edge which is invariant under a helicoidal motion of $\R^3$ and $\kappa_\nu\ne0$ (Definition \ref{def:generic-helicoidal}).
-As a corollary, we obtain a Bour-type theorem for generic helicoidal $r/n$-cuspidal edges (Corollary \ref{cor:Bour-CE}).
-In our theorem, the first fundamental form coincides with \eqref{eq:metric-Bour-k} for $n=k+1$.
-We remark that $s$ is not an arc length parameter, but the `canonical parameter' at cusps (Shiba--Umehara \cite{su}, see also \cite{MS2, fukui2}, cf.\ Fact \ref{fact:PBAL-riem}).
-We also remark that our Bour-type theorem do not need the real analyticity.